• Skip to primary navigation

 Instructions

-1. For the Filling: place dark chocolate in a small sauce pan and melt over low heat.
+1. For the Filling: Place dark chocolate in a small sauce pan and melt over low heat.
 Stir frequently, until chocolate is fully melted.
 Remove from heat.

-11. Best stored in fridge or freezer.
+10. Store truffles in fridge or freezer.

 Notes

-*Just the cream from a can of full fat coconut milk
+*Just the cream from a can of full fat coconut milk or coconut cream

 Did you make this recipe?

-Previous Post: « Chocolate Plantain Mug Cake (Paleo, Vegan, Nut Free)
+« Chocolate Plantain Mug Cake (Paleo, Vegan, Nut Free)

-Next Post: Sweet Potato Crepes (Paleo, Nut Free) »
+Sweet Potato Crepes (Paleo, Nut Free) »

 Reader Interactions